AndreaCeccarelli/attack_generation/README.md

 **CONTACTS**

-You are welcome to contact us in case of any problem running the above.
+You are welcome to contact us in case of any problem running the above, or for whatever question about our work.